 Aquarium plants make all the difference in any fish tank.
 You can't have a great-looking aquarium without any plants, but you also have to know which plants to get.
 Live plants are much more complicated to take care of than artificial plants.
 You will have to take a lot of things into consideration before you make your choice.

-However, if you're not for spending a lot of time caring for aquarium plants, you should get artificial plants that look and behave like the real thing.
+However, if you're not up for spending a lot of time caring for aquarium plants, you should get artificial plants that look and behave like the real thing.
 The final choice is up to you, but artificial plants are far easier to care for, and they stay the same for many seasons, while live plants need far more maintenance.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.